qnater/InfluenceOnSales/README.md

 In this class you can find five scenarios to conduct the modules.

 ### Scenario 1 : Pre-Processing of the dataset
 In this scenario, the initial dataset will be cleaned and sampled into four different graphs.
 This process will be displayed by providing information on the number of nodes and quality of the clustering for each graph.
+During the cleaning operation, we will remove unnecessary nodes (not out-edged, not in-edged and isolated).

 #### Used datasets
-_file (number of nodes of the graph)_

-amazon-meta.txt (700'000), dataset_off_amazon_enrichment.txt (180'000),  dataset_off_amazon_big.txt (120'000), dataset_off_amazon_small.txt (60'000)
+amazon-meta.txt (700'000 nodes), dataset_off_amazon_enrichment.txt (180'000 nodes),  dataset_off_amazon_big.txt (120'000 nodes), dataset_off_amazon_small.txt (60'000)

 #### Returned metrics
-Clustering coefficient, number of nodes.
+Runtime, Clustering Coefficient, number of nodes, number of edges, average degree.

 ### Scenario 2 : Community Detection
-In this scenario, two of the in scenario 1 generated graphs will be analysed and compared.
-To do so, on each graph, three different community detection algorithms are executed, popular nodes are identified and community partition quality is evaluated.
+In this scenario, we compare algorithms of community detection with different datasets.
+To do so, on each graph, three different community detection algorithms are executed (simple homemade, enhanced homemade with weight and networkX library), popular nodes are identified and community partition quality is evaluated with metrics such as Accuracy, Precision, Recall, Jaccard Similarity, Silhouette Index.

 #### Used datasets
-_file (number of nodes of the graph)_

-dataset_off_amazon_enrichment.txt (180'000),  dataset_off_amazon_big.txt (120'000)
+dataset_off_amazon_enrichment.txt (180'000 nodes),  dataset_off_amazon_big.txt (120'000 nodes)

 #### Returned metrics
-Popular nodes of each community, silhouette index, accuracy, precision, recall, Jaccard similarity
+Runtime, silhouette index, accuracy, precision, recall, Jaccard similarity, communities detected, popular nodes of each community with centrality value

 ### Scenario 3 : Visualization
-In this scenario, a small sample of the initial dataset will be used to visualize the graph.
-After running the proper algorithms, the graph will be plotted with communities in different colors, and the most popular node inside each highlighted.
+In this scenario, a small sample of the dataset will be used to visualize the graph.
+After running the community detection algorithm, the graph will be plotted with communities in different colors, and the most popular node inside each highlighted.

 #### Used datasets
-_file (number of nodes of the graph)_

-dataset_off_amazon_test.txt (11'990)
+dataset_off_amazon_test.txt (11'000 nodes)

 #### Returned object
 Plot image